Joseph Smith: Freemasonry and temple endowment (1842)

 The doctrine of endowment evolved through the 1830s until, in 1842, the Nauvoo endowment included an elaborate ceremony containing elements similar to those of Freemasonry and the Jewish Kabbalah.
 Although the endowment was extended to women in 1843, Smith never clarified whether women could be ordained to priesthood offices.

 Soon after joining Freemasonry in March 1842, Smith introduced the temple ceremony referred to as the endowment which included a number of symbolic elements that were very similar to those in Freemasonry.
 Smith remained a Freemason until his death.
 On May 3, 1842, Joseph Smith prepared the second floor of his Red Brick Store, in Nauvoo, Illinois, to represent "the interior of a temple as circumstances would permit".
 The next day, May 4, he introduced the Nauvoo endowment ceremony to nine associates.
 (Note: These nine were: Associate President and Patriarch to the Church Hyrum (Joseph Smith's brother); first counselor in the First Presidency, William Law; three of the twelve apostles, Brigham Young, Heber C. Kimball and Willard Richards; Nauvoo stake president, William Marks; two bishops, Newel K. Whitney and George Miller; and a close friend, Judge James Adams of Springfield, Illinois.)
 (Note: Concerning the day's activities, Smith recorded: "[T]he communications I made to this council were of things spiritual, and to be received only by the spiritual minded: and there was nothing made known to these men but what will be made known to all the Saints of the last days, so soon as they are prepared to receive, and a proper place is prepared to communicate them, even to the weakest of Saints: therefore let the Saints be diligent in building the Temple.")

 Throughout 1843 and 1844 Smith continued to initiate other men, as well as women, into the endowment ceremony.
 By the time of his death on June 27, 1844, more than 50 persons had been admitted into the Anointed Quorum, the name by which this group called themselves.

-The church's temple garment bear the symbols from Masonry: those of the Square and Compass.